shafliyaa/MonkeyPouch/README.md

 - Connectivity: Ngrok – Utilized as a secure tunnel to connect our local AI server to the live web frontend.

 ## 🚀 Future Roadmap
+We aren't stopping at fraud detection.
+MonkeyPouch is evolving into a complete financial ecosystem:

 - Voice-Activated Banking: The wallet will be activated when hear the user voice and special keyword - "Hello Kiki".